testchimphq/ai-playwright/README.md

 ## Author

-`ai-act` is an Open source project contributed by [TestChimp](https://testchimp.io) — an AI QA platform that learns your web app through explorations, to provide context-aware AI assistance to QA workflows.
+`ai-wright` is an Open source project contributed by [TestChimp](https://testchimp.io) — an AI QA platform that learns your web app through explorations, to provide context-aware AI assistance to QA workflows.

 ## License